 Follow some simple guidelines to make sure your resume passes the ATS test.
 Scan job postings for keywords related to job titles, qualifications, and skills, and make sure that you integrate the keywords into the language of your resume.

 Don’t get too creative with your formatting.
 Avoid headers and footers, and keep section titles simple with language like “Work Experience” and “Skills.”
 Complicated formatting and unusual language can confuse the poor robots, and might lead to the information in your resume not getting processed correctly, in the correct order, or at all.
+At the end of the day, you don’t want to have an unformatted resume be the reason why you’re not getting hired.

 - You’re taking yourself out of the running for opportunities.